Don’t let the lifestyle of a digital nomad lead you into debt. Here are some tips for nomads and freelancers on managing money and paying off debt.

 Fried rice: Boil your rice and stir-fry it with any vegetables and protein you have left in the fridge.
 Mix in an egg or top with a fried egg and you have a cheap and easy meal.

 Soup: Making your own soup at home is incredibly easy and healthy.
 If you don’t have a hand blender or food processer then you can make ‘chunky’ soups by boiling cubed vegetables with a stock cube and herbs like rosemary or coriander.
 If you do have a hand blender then you can get very creative with your soups.
-Add cream for heavier finish or a dollop of sour cream on top for flavour.
+Add cream for a heavier finish or a dollop of sour cream on top for flavour.

 Rice, quinoa, or lentil bowls: Similar to fried rice, this involves cooking a base of rice or lentils and topping with anything you have in the fridge.
 Avocado, tuna, fresh greens, just put it on top and add a sauce of your choice like sriracha, salsa, or mayo.